Contents: By Damage and Image

 From UC Riverside - Western Flower Thrips in Greenhouses: A Review of its Biological Control and Other Methods.
 An absolutely fantastic guide for those interested in biological control.

-The Online Guide to Plant Disease has great information
+Pacific Northwest Plant Disease Management Handbook has great information

 Impatiens -- Impatiens Necrotic Spot; Greenhouse

 Canas, L. 2016.
 Managing Thrips Resistance to Insecticides.
 Greenhouse Product News. <2 June 2016>

 Cal Ag's article on IPM Works in California Greenhouse Cut Roses discusses thrips management.
 A PDF with images can be downloaded from the site.